Education & Courses

 Driver Improvement Schools

-- All course providers electronically report all Florida Department of Highway Safety and Motor Vehicles (DHSMV)-approved school completions to the DHSMV.
+- All course providers electronically report all Florida Department of Highway Safety and Motor Vehicles (FLHSMV)-approved school completions to the FLHSMV.
 Please allow 24 to 72 hours for school completions to be posted.

-- DHSMV does not accept paper certificates for any licensing purpose.
+- FLHSMV does not accept paper certificates for any licensing purpose.